Alamparai Fort

 The ruins of Alamparai Fort (also called Alampara) lie near Kadappakkam in India, a village 50 km from Mamallapuram on the land overlooking the sea.
 Constructed in the late 17th century during the Mughal era, the Alamparai Fort once had a 100-metre long dockyard stretching into the sea, from which zari cloth, salt, and ghee were exported.
 During 1735 AD it was ruled by Nawab Doste Ali Khan.
-In 1750, for the services rendered by the famous French commander Dupleix to Subedar Muzaphar Jung, the fort was given to the French.
+In 1750, for the services rendered by the famous French commander Dupleix to Subedar Muzaffar Jung, the fort was given to the French.
 When French were defeated by the British, the fort was captured and demolished in 1760 AD.
 More recently the structure was damaged in the 2004 Indian Ocean earthquake.

 History

 Alamparai was a seaport in historical times.
 The place had other names like Idaikazhinadu, Alamparva and Alampuravi.
 The fort was built during the Mughal era between 1736 and 1740 AD.
 The fort was initially under the control of the Nawab of Arcot, Doste Ali Khan, and was later given to the French.
 After the Carnatic wars, when the French lost to British, the fort came under the direct control of the British and was demolished in 1760.

 Alamparai is mentioned in several places in the diaries of Ananda Ranga Pillai, Dubash to Dupleix in French India.
 It was the primary port of trade for the Arcot nawabs.
 They had a mint there, and later, at the request of Dumas, the governor of Madras Presidency, The People who worked in the Mints of Alambarai (it is mentioned as 'Alampuravi') moved to Pondicherry and established a mint with the approval of the Nawab of Arcot.
 It was a regular port of call on the Coromandel Coast, having a 100 m dockyard.
 The other contemporary ports were Pulicat, Madras, Mylapore, Sadras (12 km from Mahabalipuram), Pondicherry, Cuddalore, Porto Nova, Tharangambadi (Tranquebar), Karaikal, and Nagapattinam.
 The fort experienced further damages during the Indian Ocean tsunami in 2004 and portions of the dilapidated fort remains under the sea.
 A team of archaeologists found out coins minted during the rule of Nawabs.
 Some rare artifacts like the arms and ammunition used by the Nawabs and French were also found in fort.